gbwey/predicate-typed/README.md

   * OAN ascii without colors
   * OU unicode plus colors (for Windows: chcp 65001)

-* BoolT is an ADT that holds the return value from evaluating the type level expression
+* Val is an ADT that holds the result of evaluating the type level expression
    * Val a : 'a' is any value
    * Fail String : indicates a failure with an error message